ManuGithubSteam/Surface3ProArch/README.md

 Onboard has some problems to scale with the --panning option so it will not use all of the screen and be akwardly in the middle of the screen.

-Best options in the onboard-settings:
+__Best options in the onboard-settings:__
-- Glue to the top border od the screen
+- Glue to the top border of the screen
 - Compact layout
 - Nightshade Theme fits nicely into Gnome.